-Reference Date: 28-August-2014
+Reference Date: 04-November-2014

 FOOD SECURITY SNAPSHOT

-Maize prices continue to decline in major markets following commercialization of recently harvested crops
+Maize prices continue to decline in major markets following commercialization of recently-harvested crops

-The cereal import requirement in the 2014/15 marketing year (July/June) is forecast at an average of 750 000 tonnes (mainly wheat and wheat flour plus some 100 000 tonnes of rice).
-Over 500 000 tonnes of maize are expected to be exported to neighbouring countries, in particular to Kenya, Rwanda, Burundi and the Democratic Republic of Congo (DRC).
+The cereal import requirement in the 2014/15 marketing year (July/June) is forecast at an average of 810 000 tonnes (mainly wheat and wheat flour plus some 100 000 tonnes of rice).
+About 400 000 tonnes of maize are expected to be exported to neighbouring countries, in particular to Kenya, Rwanda, Burundi and the Democratic Republic of Congo (DRC).

 Maize prices continue to decline in major markets

 Prices of maize declined by 35–65 percent between April and October as “msimu” and “masika” harvests increased supplies in markets in both uni-modal and bi-modal rainfall areas.
 In October, in Dar Es Salaam’s wholesale market, maize was traded at about USD 195 per tonne, approximately 60 percent below the levels of 12 months earlier.
 Similarly, in Arusha, prices of maize in October were about 30 percent lower than in the same month of the previous year.
 The current low levels of maize prices, despite a sustained export demand from neighbouring countries, reflect the adequate availabilities from an above average 2014 cereal production.

 Pockets of food insecurity in areas that harvested below-average “msimu” crops in May/June